Amenephous/pso_ros2/README.md

 - The PSO algorithm is implemented using Matplotlib in Python.
 - The ROS2 framework is utilized for communication and control.
-- No collision handling is implemented in this version.
+- Collision is ignored in this version.

 ## Contributions